Circular Economy – The New Paradigm for the Future of Business?!

 - what (if any) are its limitations.

-On top of that, we will hear three exciting case studies of how the principles of circular economy are already integrated and lead to innovation.
+On top of that, we will hear two exciting case studies of how the principles of circular economy are already integrated and lead to innovation.
 The Netherlands are supporting this events in line with their strategy to become a Circular Economy Hotspot.

 19:00 Doors open